emanuele-f/PCAPdroid/dump_modes.md

 ## 2.3 PCAP File

 This mode can be used to save a PCAP file into the device storage.
-The file name can be selected after clicking the start button.
+The file name and path can be selected after clicking the start button.
+Some android TV devices do not implement the file selection dialog; in such cases, a file name is automatically pick and file is saved to the Downloads directory.
 After the capture is stopped, a dialog is displayed which offers the option to share the PCAP file, delete it or just keep it.

 ## 2.4 UDP Exporter